 Not all semen samples are suitable for IUI treatments.
-Samples with reduced concentration, decreased motility or the presence of antisperm antibodies may not be retrieved in the “sperm wash”.
+Samples with reduced sperm concentration, decreased motility or the presence of antisperm antibodies may not yield adequate numbers for the “sperm wash”.
 An IUI evaluation may be advised prior to starting treatment to determine the suitability of a man’s sample for IUI.

 Preparation of Sperm Samples from PESA, MESA, TESE, Vibrostimulation, and Electroejaculation/cryopreservation

 This option is available for patients wishing to store sperm for future use include those men having radiation, chemotherapy or other treatments that may render them infertile.
 Sperm samples obtained through masturbation, PESA, MESA, TESE, as well as vibrostimulation and electroejaculation can be processed and cryopreserved (frozen) and stored indefinitely for future use.
 Service members serving in war zones may wish to store sperm samples prior to their deployment for future use.
 Cryopreservation and storage of sperm is not paid for by the provincial health care plans and patients using this service will incur initial and annual charges.